 - Ensure that you make, bake, grow, or provide the service yourself

 - As a member of the British Columbia Association of Farmers’ Markets (BCAFM), our market adheres principle that all products sold at the market must be made, baked, grown, or raised by the vendor themselves; we also commit to vendors whose products are made, baked, grown or raised in BC

-- Review the 2021 UBC Farm Market Vendor Guide
+- Review the UBC Farm Saturday Market Vendor Guidelines

-- This document explains more about our market as well as market fees, logistics, guidelines, policies, health and safety, and how to apply; please familiarize yourself with this document before applying
+- This page explains more about our market as well as market fees, logistics, guidelines, policies, health and safety, and how to apply; please familiarize yourself with all the sections listed on that page before applying

 - Apply online and pay your application fee

-- After reviewing the vendor guide, please follow this link to apply online
+- After reviewing the vendor guidelines, please follow this link to apply online

 - We are not able to review your application until you pay your application fee; please visit our e-payment page to pay your application fee online